WTHT: 99.9 frequency

-99.9 FM signed on in February 1977 as WWAV, "Wave 100", which aired an easy listening format.
+The 99.9 FM facility signed on in February 1977 as WWAV, "Wave 100", which aired an easy listening format.
 In 1983, WWAV became "Kiss 99.9" with a Top 40 format, and used the call letters WKZS.
-WKZS was an affiliate during the short syndication run of "Matty in the Morning" from WXKS-FM in Boston.
+WKZS was an affiliate during the short syndicated run of Matty in the Morning from WXKS-FM in Boston.

 Over time, WKZS adjusted its presentation to become a Hot AC, and in March 1997, the station reimaged to become "Mix 96.9 and 99.9", with the call letters WMWX following.
-In September 2000, the station brought back the "Kiss 99.9" name, this time using the call letters WMEK.
+In September 2000, the station brought back the "Kiss 99.9" name, this time using the call letters WMEK-FM.
 Promos at the time occasionally alluded to the station's translator, W245AA, on 96.9 FM in downtown Portland.
 The station's ratings, however, were relatively low.

 On April 6, 2004, WMEK, along with its WMTW Broadcast Group radio sister stations, was sold to Nassau Broadcasting Partners.
 That same month, Nassau moved the country format of WTHT, then known as "107.5 The Wolf", to the 99.9 FM frequency, clearing the way for the launch of WFNK on the powerful 107.5 FM frequency.
 Since arriving on the frequency, WTHT has remained relatively unchanged.

 WTHT, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry, New Hampshire.
 The deal was completed on November 30, 2012.

 WBQQ

-WBQQ signed on in November 1991 as a classical music station, branded as "WBACH."
+WBQQ signed on in November 1991 as a classical music station, branded as "WBACH".
 The station's programming would subsequently be expanded to several other Maine radio stations (including existing classical music stations WPKM in Scarborough and WAVX in Thomaston); in a 2008 format shuffle, WBACH programming in southern Maine was consolidated at 104.7 FM, and WBQQ was made a simulcast of WTHT.
-WBQQ was purchased on May 22, 2012 by WBIN Media Company in the same bankruptcy auction as WTHT.
+WBQQ was purchased on May 22, 2012, by WBIN Media Company in the same bankruptcy auction as WTHT.

+On January 1, 2024, WBQQ split from its simulcast with country-formatted WTHT and launched a soft oldies format, branded as "99.3 The Wave".